Ryan McMahon Player Props: Rockies vs. Red Sox

-On Tuesday, Ryan McMahon (.293 batting average in his past 10 games, with three doubles, two home runs, three walks and six RBI) and the Colorado Rockies play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 7:10 PM ET.
+After going 1-for-3 with a triple in his last game, Ryan McMahon and the Colorado Rockies face the Boston Red Sox (who will hand the ball to Garrett Whitlock) at 7:10 PM ET on Wednesday.

-In his most recent game, he went 1-for-3 with a double against the Red Sox.
+In his previous appearance, he went 1-for-3 with a triple against the Red Sox.

 Ryan McMahon Game Info & Props vs. the Red Sox